siakamansaly/Professional_Blog_PHP/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple example steps :

 1.Import file **BlogPerso.sql** of folder **database** (you can delete the folder after installation)